 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The coyote is slightly smaller than a standard collie dog in size and is similar in shape.
 It has a long slender snout, pointed ears and comparatively long legs.
-The upper body is grizzled gray or buff, with a reddish brown or gray muzzle.
+The upper body is a grizzled gray or buff, with a reddish brown or gray muzzle.
 The lower body is white, cream-colored or reddish yellow.
 The coyote has a bushy tail, which it carries below the level of its back.
-Weights average 30 lbs (range from 20 to 50 pounds), and they measure 40 to 50 inches in length from nose to tail tip.
+Weight averages 30 pounds (ranging from 20 to 50 pounds), and they measure 40 to 50 inches long from nose to tail tip.
 Coyotes are elusive and normally avoid humans.
-They can be active any time of day or night, but are observed more typically at dawn and dusk.
+They can be active day or night, but are observed more typically at dawn and dusk.
 The coyote communicates by barking, yelping and howling.
 Coyotes will develop a “search image” for a prey type that is more easily scavenged or killed.
 A “search image” includes visual, auditory and olfactory senses.

 Coyotes may pair up for life.
-They mate in February, and a litter of 5 to 10 pups is born in a den during April.
+They mate in February.
+A litter of five to 10 pups is born in a den in April.
 The den is often located in a bank or on a hillside, or it may be an enlarged woodchuck or rabbit burrow.
-When the pups are old enough to take solid food, they are fed by both parents, who provide instruction on how to hunt until the fall months, when the youngsters are nearly full grown and ready for life on their own.
-Coyotes usually hunt as singles or pairs and may travel extensively to secure food.
+Sometimes, rock outcroppings or caves are used, and at times, dens may be constructed on level ground.
+When the pups are old enough to take solid food, they are fed by both parents.
+They begin playing at the entrance of their den at 3 to 4 weeks of age, and by 10 weeks of age they may leave the den completely.
+Both the male and female coyote are involved in the pup’s young lives.
+They provide them with food and instruct them on how to hunt until the fall months when the youngsters are nearly full grown and ready to begin life on their own.

 Coyotes are opportunistic foragers that will consume anything of nutritional value.
 Coyotes primarily feed on small mammals, even in urban environments, but they will not turn down an easy meal, nor will they pass up a free meal of artificial food sources.
 They will scavenge exposed garbage or other refuse, and may even kill and consume house cats and small dogs.